Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Scaling relations in the whole manga sample

 Fitting the following linear relation:

-to the proposed correction gives the same results, in terms of the slope, as the $M_{\star}(R_e)-S_{0.5}(R_e)$ relation, reducing, even more, the scatter and possibly suggesting $V_{R_e}/k_{R_e}$ as being a better indicator of the relation between stellar mass and the underlying gravitational potential\footnote{Note that we use $k_{R_e}$ as estimated from eq.~\ref{eq:arctan} and not directly from \textsc{bang}, thus the reduction of the scatter in the last panel of fig.~\ref{fig:Scaling_Relations} may be also driven by that.}.
+to the proposed correction gives the same results, in terms of the slope, as the $M_{\star}(R_e)-S_{0.5}(R_e)$ relation, reducing, even more, the scatter and possibly suggesting $V_{R_e}/k_{R_e}$ as being a better indicator of the relation between stellar mass and the underlying gravitational potential\footnote{Note that we use $k_{R_e}$ as estimated from Eq.~\ref{eq:arctan} and not directly from \textsc{bang}, thus the reduction of the scatter in the last panel of Fig.~\ref{fig:Scaling_Relations} may be also driven by that.}.
 Note that with the provided correction the scatter in the linear relation becomes almost consistent with the scatter in the Tully-Fisher relation for pruned samples \citep{Lelli_2019}.

-For both kinematic tracers ($S_{0.5}(R_e)$ and $V_{R_e}/k_{R_e}$) the results of a linear fit are still consistent with each other even when repeating the analysis on a selected sub-sample (see the first part of sec.~\ref{sec:scaling_relations}), with a further decrease in the scatter of the relation (tab.~\ref{tab:best_fit_parameters_linear_fit_fiducial}).
-We speculate that a possible bending may be present in those relations since a fit with two lines gives a larger evidence than with a single one; this may hint at a decrease of the $\rm M_{star}/M_h$ fraction in the high stellar mass end \citep{Noordermeer_2007,Moster_2018,Behroozi_2019}.
-Further analysis is still required before drawing any conclusion especially given the priors assumed on the halo.
+For both kinematic tracers ($S_{0.5}(R_e)$ and $V_{R_e}/k_{R_e}$) the results of a linear fit are still consistent with each other even when repeating the analysis on \fr{the "kinematic sample" defined in} the first part of Sec.~\ref{sec:scaling_relations}), with a further decrease in the scatter of the relation (Tab.~\ref{tab:best_fit_parameters_linear_fit_fiducial}).
+We speculate that a possible bending may be present in those relations \fr{(see.
+Appendix~\ref{app:Scaling_with_double_slopes})} since a fit with two lines gives a larger evidence than with a single one; this may hint at a decrease of the $\rm M_{star}/M_h$ fraction in the high stellar mass end \citep{Noordermeer_2007,Moster_2018,Behroozi_2019}.
+Further analysis is still required before drawing any conclusion, especially given the priors assumed on the halo.